awslabs/aws-security-analytics-bootstrap/README.md

 ## Deploying AWS Security Analytics Bootstrap

 ### Prerequisites
-- AWS service logs (e.g. AWS CloudTrail, Amazon VPC Flow Logs, Amazon Route 53 Resolver Query Logs, Amazon ALB Logs) must be delivered to Amazon S3 buckets unmodified in their native format
+- AWS service logs (e.g. AWS CloudTrail, Amazon VPC Flow Logs, Amazon Route 53 Resolver Query Logs, Amazon ALB/ELB Logs) must be delivered to Amazon S3 buckets unmodified in their native format
 - For [cross-account deployments](https://docs.aws.amazon.com/athena/latest/ug/cross-account-permissions.html) bucket policies must be in place and objects need to be owned by the bucket account owner to enable cross-account access
 - For logs encrypted via AWS KMS the AWS IAM principal(s) that will be used to submit Athena queries will need to have permissions for `kms:Decrypt` and `kms:DescribeKey` in their IAM policy and the KMS key policy will need to grant them the same access